CubeLabsNZ/CubeClubs/readme.md

 # CubeClubs NZ App

 This repo contains the code that runs the new cubeclubs.nz.
-The site is not yet public, but should be soon!
+You can view the site [here](https://www.cubeclubs.nz).

 ## Info